miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 	* adress
 	* phone number
 	* email
-	* citizen card number
+	* Citizen Card number
-	* password (? - not sure if it is automaticly generated)
+	* password (? - not sure if it is automatically generated)

 * Selected data:
 	* user role